Daryaoganj: History

 In the early 19th century, Daryaoganj came in existence.
 The first resident of this town was Lala Shri Kedar Nath Gupta with his three sons Shri Raghuveer Sahay Gupta, Shri Jeeva Ram Gupta and Shri Het Ram Gupta, and a daughter who was married to Shri Rajaram Gupta in Ganjdundwara.
 A Deshi Ghee Sweet Corner of Shri Kedar Nath was the first shop of this town.

 This town was part of the kingdom of Awagarh's king.

 According to ancient stories, at the time of Mahabharat, King Drupad (राजा द्रुपद) of Paanchal (पांचाल) state had donated a piece of his land to Guru Dronacharya (गुरू द्रॊणाचार्य).
 Daryaoganj is part of that donated land.

 Daryaoganj is the place where the great saint Markandeya lived ever, and the traces of his existence can be seen even today.

 During the founding of Daryaoganj town, the location of Railway Station was the main factor which enhanced the importance of its locality.

 At present time, Daryaoganj is an emerging town as it is situated at main district highway from Soron to Saray Agahat via Sahawar, Ganjdundwara, Patiyali, Aliganj.

 In its beginning, Daryaoganj was the part of district Etah but on 15 April 2008 another district was established by Sushri Mayawati former Chief Minister of Uttar Pradesh, first named Kanshi Ram Nagar but in 2012 renamed Kasganj by Shri Akhilesh Yadav.

-Occupation

-At present time, the main occupation of this town is agriculture and retail business.
-Most of the people of this town are self-employed.